jamesob/jamesob.github.io/_posts/2020-01-01-meditation.md

 [before](https://jamesob.tumblr.com/post/93734983064/study-roundup-does-meditation-reduce-anxiety).

 Meditation really isn't some woo-woo thing, at least for me.
-It's more or less just shutting the fuck up for a short while and seeing what floats to the top.
+It's more or less just quieting down for a short while and seeing what floats to the top.
 During this process of mental relaxation your body *physically* relaxes in a very pleasant way.
 The sensation of discovering tension in your musculature that you were previously unaware of, then feeling it recede is hard